eaasi/user-handbook/source/legacy/resources.rst

 .. warning::
   The EaaSI platform is currently in "beta"!
 At this point our goal is to test critical network functionality and gather feedback for further development.
-We can not guarantee the persistence of any :term:`resources` in the system when we transition from the 'beta' to our first 'official' release.
+We can not guarantee the persistence of any :term:`resources <resource>` in the system when we transition from the 'beta' to our first 'official' release.

   In other words, **any** environments (Base, Software or Object) created and saved by the network (other than those